 - Sunnyside, N. Lake Tahoe, CA – Perhaps the largest fish tacos in California.
 This lakeside restaurant and hotel serves up generous pieces of fish served grilled, Cajun or beer battered.

-- South Beach Bar & Grill, Ocean Beach, San Diego – Home of the world famous Mahi Taco, this bohemian surfers hangout will also serve up wahoo and shark tacos.
+- South Beach Bar & Grill, Ocean Beach, San Diego – Home of the world famous Mahi Taco.
+This bohemian surfer hangout will also serve up wahoo and shark tacos.
 Enjoy a brew at their long bar and watch sunset and waves crash just outside their window.

-- Cholos, North Shore, Oahu – Impossible not to stop in for an Ahi taco on the way to the North Shore.
+- Cholos, North Shore, Oahu – It’s impossible not to stop in for an Ahi taco on the way to the North Shore.
 Cholos has been serving up tasty tacos and margaritas for over 20 years.
-Mahalo !
+Mahalo 🤙

 - Tacos Gardenia, Cabo San Lucas – This is where the locals eat – nuff said.
 Two tacos and a cerveza will run you about $6.
-You will have to sniff out this location on your own .. its down by the marina.
+You will have to sniff out this location on your own.
+Hint: its where they catch the fish

 - OB’s Pub & Grill, Manhattan Beach, CA – Our local spot for the best fish tacos in the South Bay.
 Serving up tasty tacos for over 25 years.
 Tuesdays are packed for these oversized fish tacos served on a char grilled corn tortilla.